-We visited an emu ranch with breeders laying 11 to 20 eggs per season, and learned tracking methods for egg production, hatching time, and assigning bird identification numbers.
-We opted to join the Emu Association.
+We visited an emu ranch with breeders laying 11 to 20 eggs per season to study tracking methods for egg production, learn about incubators, hatching time, and assigning bird identification numbers.

-With the cost of a breeder pair out of our financial reach, we opted to buy six hatchlings.
-While we worked on construction, our breeders housed our young stock until they were nearly six months old.
+With the cost of a breeder pair out of our financial reach, we decided to buy six hatchlings.
+While we worked on building our pens, the breeders housed our young stock until they were nearly six months old.

 The Birds Have Landed

 Finally, the day arrived when we brought the birds to their new home.
 One thing became clear almost immediately.
 They need to eat every day whether it's Christmas or the fourth of July, if there's a winter blizzard howling and a layer of ice covers their water troughs or it's blistering hot.